 Part of the University History Series

 For the complete text of From the Ground Up: UCSC Professor Gary Griggs as Researcher, Teacher, and Institution Builder (Escholarship).
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 For the complete text of From the Ground Up: UCSC Professor Gary Griggs as Researcher, Teacher, and Institution Builder (UCSC Digital Library Collections)

 2012, 233 pages